-There are two situations in which the bc indicator will appear in the LCD panel: (1) when the batteries are nearly exhausted or (2) when the camera's self-test process detects an internal malfunction.
-If the bc indicator appears, perform the following operations:
+There are two situations in which the b_c indicator will appear in the LCD panel: (1) when the batteries are nearly exhausted or (2) when the camera's self-test process detects an internal malfunction.
+If the b_c indicator appears, perform the following operations:

-- Remove the batteries, wipe the battery terminals and reload them.
-Check the batteries again.
+- Remove the batteries, wipe the battery terminals and reload them Check the batteries again.
 If the bc indicator still appears, replace the batteries with new ones. - 2.
 Release the shutter once.

-If the bc indicator goes out, the problem is corrected and you can continue using the camera normally.
-If the bc indicator does not stop, the camera needs to be examined by an authorized Canon service facility.
+If the bc indicator goes out, the problem is corrected and you car continue using the camera normally.
+If the bc indicator does no stop, the camera needs to be examined by an authorized Canon ser vice facility.